Open Aviation Safety is being built.

 The vision

-collected and curated for academics, practictioners, and aspirants.
+collected and curated for academics and practictioners.

 The audience